Daudkhansherwani/web-javascript/README.md

 # web-javascript
 This repository is for some of my interesting 3d web design projects.
 Select the branch to view the project.
-You can find the link of the project in the link.txt file.
+You can find the link of the project in the src folder -> link.txt file.